CodingLawyersClub/todo-instructions/README.md

 }
 ```

 That's it.
 Now save, and reload the page.
-Open up the chrome inspector and go to console.
+Open up the chrome inspector and go to the console.
 You should see your `OUR FOUND TODOS` logged.
 Everything is working.
 Now we need to display our To-Dos!

 # Displaying our To-Dos